-In order to have a deferral prior to the fee payment deadline, students must confirm with Student Awards and Financial Aid office (Room E102) that they will be receiving government funding.
+In order to have a deferral prior to the fee payment deadline, students must confirm with the Office of the Registrar (A101) that they will be receiving government funding.
 Once a loan is signed by the University, payment of fees for any courses that are then added (e.g. waitlist or program adjustment) is the student's responsibility.
-If any changes remain outstanding on the fee payment deadlines, the student will be deregistered from all classes. mtroyal.ca/Admission/MoneyMatters
+If any changes remain outstanding on the fee payment deadlines, the student will be deregistered from all classes.
+For more information visit mru.ca/MoneyMatters.

-Third Party Sponsorship
+Third-Party Sponsorship